ffeew/Software-Testing-Mini-Campaign/README.md

 Clone the git repository.

 ### Method 1: Using IntelliJ
-1. Open the Data Reconciliation Software project using IntelliJ, add a configuration, specifiying the main class and specify the working directory of the program, where all your CSV files are stored.
+1. Open the Data Reconciliation Software project using IntelliJ, add a configuration, specifiying the DataRecon class and specify the working directory of the program, where all your CSV files are stored.

 2. Click on run or `shift + F10`.